SophiaChen-codes/DOTNB/README.md

 # Instructions

 The DOTNB is performaed by several programming languages.
-In each folder, there are seveal functions to test.
+In each folder, the functions of PDF, CDF, mean and variance are provided.

 # Examples

-Here is an example to use these functions.
+In each language, an example is shown how use these functions.